 This Garlic Shrimp Tacos uses our delicious Camarones al Ajillo recipe.
 If you love seafood, this recipe is right for you.

-It's easy to make seafood tacos packed with fresh flavors, such as garlic, parsley, and lime juice.
-Serve them on warm tortillas, sliced avocado, and don't forget your favorite taco sauce or salsa.
 This will quickly become a favorite Taco Recipe.

+You can add other kinds of shell fish (crab, lobster or what ever you have) Shrimp and seafood tacos are perfect with these fresh flavors, such as garlic, parsley, and lime juice.
+Serve them on warm tortillas with sliced avocado, and don't forget your favorite taco sauce or salsa.

 Ingredients to make Camarones al Ajillo Tacos